victor-simon/Asus-G771JM-Hackintosh/README.md

  - You need to enable some DSDT patches in Clover to support Catalina or greater, specifically the `EC0 to EC` patch *(see more detailed installation notes below)* but essentially can use the same `config.plist` for Clover on your installation USB if installed for the same `Asus G771JM` model.

 ## Detailed Installation and Configuration Notes
+**BIOS RELATED:**

+Ensure BIOS has Display Memory set to 64MB and that both Secure Boot and CSM mode is disabled.
+If VT-d left enabled, ensure to enable `DsiableIoMapper` quirk in Clover.

 **CLOVER RELATED:**